nbs-system/naxsi/README.txt

  v0.1 alpha

 [[[!!!
 PLEASE REFER TO THE WIKI INSTEAD !!!]]]
+Yes, this readme is for v0.1 alpha, now is 0.45

 |--{ Introduction }------------------------------------------------------------|

-NAXSI is a module for nginx, the infamous webserver/reverse-proxy/...
+NAXSI is a module for nginx, the famous webserver/reverse-proxy/...
 Its goal is to help people to secure their web application against attacks such as SQL Injection, Cross Site Scripting, Cross Site Request Forgery, Local & Remote file inclusions and such.